Digitalswede/ADS_2021/README.md

 This question has a lot to do with the one above it.
 We ultimately decided that a minimum grade of participation from at least two speakers is necessary to constitute a conversation.
 We had to discuss this with the problem owner several times, as we didn't want to make assumptions ourselves.
 If we simply regarded any dialogue between people regardless of speech duration per speaker, this could have given different results.

  - Can we detect if the dementia patient is speaking on the phone?<br>
-This questions was considered to be out of scope.
+This question was considered to be out of scope.
 There are probably easier ways to determine when an elderly person is using their phone than only listening to them speak, and we wanted to focus on specifically conversation in a physical setting.

 - Can we detect if the person speaking is physically present?<br>
 This question was ultimately decided to be out of scope, but it did come up for discussion a few times.
 Essentially, a voice being played from a speaker will most likely not have the same range as a human speaking.
 This makes it possible - in theory, we never got far enough to actually work on it - to determine when a voice is "fake" or "real".
 This is a suitable area for further research in my opinion, since we never had time to try it out the results would be very interesting.